All Episodes

 The debt limit question has bubbled up.

-Believe it.
+Believe it?

 Can you believe it?

-I can't, I can't understand it.
+You can't understand it.

-You can't understand because we look at how much damage it caused the country last August.
+Because look at how much damage it caused the country last August.

-With political politicians threatening to default if we don't adopt a partisan political agenda.
+We have all these challenges to us as a country with political politicians threatening to default if we don't adopt a partisan political agenda.

 It's deeply irresponsible.

-So little Timmy doesn't understand why the debt limit arguments back.
+So little Timmy doesn't understand why the debt limit argument's back.

 Well, it's because we're approaching the debt limit, Timmy.

-There was, you know, but Clinton had this.
+There was, you know, Clinton had this.

-Clinton was out there, we had this story that when Clinton was calling for tax increases across the board, he also ripped into the Republicans for not compromising.
+We had this story that when Clinton was calling for tax increases across the board, he also ripped into the Republicans for not compromising.

 And it was the day after that, Obama talking about the debt limit deal that's coming up.

-He said he was not going to accept any other alternatives but his.
+He said he was not going to accept any other alternatives, but his.

 Fully illustrating that compromise isn't really compromise.